investsuite/investsuite-api-docs/docs/advanced_topics/collections.md

 Parameter | Description
 --------- | -----------
-limit     | Example: `limit=50`) Aallows you to pass in the number of items to be returned in the results array of the response.
+limit     | Example: `limit=50`) Allows you to pass in the number of items to be returned in the results array of the response.
 The default collection response size is `20 items`.
 The maximum size is 100. offset    |  Example `offset=50` To be used in combination with the `limit` parameter, the offset defines the number of records that need to be skipped. embed     | Example: `embed=field_name_1,field_name_2` Optional comma-separated list of field names for which the referenced entity is to be included in the _embedded object of the response.
-See [Embedding](embedding.md). search    | Example: `query=email+eq+'jane.doe@example.com` See below
+See [Embedding](embedding.md). search    | Example: `query=email+eq+'jane.doe@example.com` See below.

 ## Search